 EXW (Ex Works)

-Ex Works is for instance used, when buyers come to our facility in Aalborg, and picks up the goods, or if we book it on the customers DHL, TNT, FedEx og UPS account number.
+Ex Works is for instance used, when buyers come to our facility in Aalborg, and picks up the goods, or if we book it on the customers DHL, TNT, FedEx and UPS account number.
 If a truck or container is needed, we will use the incoterm FCA (Free Carrier).

 FCA (Free Carrier)

-The third most common incoterm, FCA – Free Carrier, is very similar to Ex Works.
 The seller will make the goods available for the buyer, at their facility.
 However, FCA is primarily used when the cargo is loaded.
 That is the main difference between FCA and EXW.
-For an instance, Ex Works is used when you buy a small part, and take it with you in the car.
-However, it can be very difficult to fit a 4,000 kg CT into the back of a car (if you do try though, please share a picture with us), and in such cases we use the FCA incoterm.
-The risk passes on from seller to buyer the very second the goods hits the deck of the lorry or container.
+For example, Ex Works is used when you buy a small part, and take it with you in the car.
+However, it can be very difficult to fit a 4,000 kg CT into the back of a car (if you do try though, please share a picture with us), and in such cases, we use the FCA incoterm.
+The risk passes on from the seller to the buyer the very second the goods hit the deck of the lorry or container.

 CFR (Cost and Freight)

 The seller is responsible for the goods up to the named port of destination, where the goods are loaded onto a ship.
 After the goods are loaded onto the ship, the seller is no longer responsible for the goods.
-The buyer is liable for any loss or damage that may occur during transit, which is why an insurance can come in handy.
-This incoterm is primarily used in seafreight.
+The buyer is liable for any loss or damage that may occur during transit, which is why insurance can come in handy.

-CIF (Cost, Insurance and Freight)
+CIF (Cost, Insurance, and Freight)

-This incoterm is more or less similar to CFR, except here the seller agrees to buy a full insurance, to cover any loss or damage that may occur during transit.
-This incoterm is also primarily used in seafreight.
+This incoterm is more or less similar to CFR, except that here the seller agrees to buy full insurance, to cover any loss or damage that may occur during transit.

 CIP (Carriage & Insurance Paid To)

-In the CIP the buyer is the legal owner of the goods, when the goods are loaded onto a ship, plane or lorry – but the seller is committed to insure the goods, all the way up until delivery at the agreed destination.
-The seller is also committed to make the exportdeclaration, and pay for the carriage.
+In the CIP the buyer is the legal owner of the goods when the goods are loaded onto a ship, plane or lorry – but the seller is committed to insure the goods, all the way up until delivery at the agreed destination.
+The seller is also committed to make the export declaration, and pay for the carriage.

-FOB (Free On Board) and DDP (Delivered Duty Paid)
+FOB (Free On Board)

-The FOB is a very popular incoterm, especially when mass importing from asian manufactures.
-However, in the medical industry it is not preferable, for a matter of reasons.
-FOB can be used when importing cheap objects, and you want to save the insurance – in FOB neither seller nor buyer are obligated to buy an insurance.
-That does not come in handy, when we export the expensive medical imaging equipment.
-Also, FOB can be beneficial for the buyer, if you import a lot of goods.
+The FOB is a very popular incoterm, especially when mass importing from Asian manufacturers.
+However, in the medical industry, it is not preferable, for a matter of reasons.
+FOB can be used when importing cheap objects, and you want to save the insurance – in FOB neither seller nor buyer is obligated to buy insurance.
+That does not come in handy when we export expensive medical imaging equipment.
+FOB can be beneficial for the buyer if you import a lot of goods.
 It can be easier to save costs and transit time.

-If you want more insights in the world of incoterms, we recommend watching this great video on the subject: (please notice, the video is about incoterms 2010 and not 2015.
+If you want more insights into the world of Incoterms, we recommend watching this great video on the subject: (please notice, the video is about incoterms 2010 and not 2015.
 However, the changes are few.)